17 Jan Ultimate Quick Guide to Ireland

 Cliffs of Moher

-The Cliffs of Moher.
+No guide to Ireland would be complete without mentioning the famous Cliffs of Moher.
 A list about the best things in Ireland would be incomplete without adding these beauties to the list.
 The Cliffs of Moher are the most famous spot in Ireland for a reason.
 They are breathtaking.
 There is a trail that you can take both directions from the visitor center.
 If you go left, you’ll find an even greater view of the cliffs and the opportunity to get up closer to the edge.
 My husband wouldn’t let me cross over the barrier as I am always tempted to do.
 I would also advise that you take his advice as the drop to the rocky ocean is INSANE.
 However, if you go right, which is the less popular route, you will find that the cliffs drop into a cove!
 I probably enjoyed the cove much more than the normal walk that most people take.

 Read More: The Perfect Ireland Itinerary